USGS-WiM/GageStatsServices/Docs/Agencies/Add.md

 <span style="color:red">Requires Administrator Authentication</span>
-Adds an agency resource to the repository.
+Adds a new agency resource to the repository if it doesn't already exist.